skotchvail/Love-Potion-Camp/README.md

 on the D2XX library.
 If you are not going to be driving the hardware, but just want to use the simulation, then you don't need to do this.

-Download the [D2XX library](http://www.ftdichip.com/Drivers/D2XX.htm).
-(NOT clear if we need Virtual COM Port drivers or VCP drivers, please update this documentation when sure.
-Skotch *thinks* it is Virtual COM Port drivers).
+Download the [D2XX library](http://www.ftdichip.com/Drivers/D2XX.htm) Virtual COM Port (VCP) drivers.

 1. Copy the i386 version of the library into `/usr/local/lib`.
 2. Symlink the base .dylib name to the versioned path.